Blessing for the day’s work

 image / falco / pixabay

-O Lord, I am you clay.
+O Lord, I am your clay.
 You are my potter and skilled master.
 Because you pronounce me a sinner, I accept your word.
 I sincerely acknowledge and confess the godless condition which shows itself in my flesh and my entire nature.
 I do so that you may be glorified and I humiliated.
 As with all others, I am sin and death; you are life and righteousness.
 Together with all people I am the worst evil; you are and remain the highest good.
 I acknowledge and confess all this.
 I am led to this confession not by my reason, which would rather cover up and disguise this godless condition, but through your law and promises, I want your honor to stay and increase.

 Lord, I am your sin; you are my righteousness.
 Therefore I am glad and have victory without fear.
 For my sin cannot outweigh or overpower your righteousness.
 Neither will your righteousness permit me to be or remain a sinner.
 Your Spirit, O Lord, must make and keep me alive.
 Blessed are you, O faithful God, my merciful Redeemer.
 In you alone do I trust.
 Amen.